Skip to content

 if (isValid(state, choice)) {

-// Attempt: make a choice, update the state
+// Attempt: make choice, update state

 makeChoice(state, choice);